 Isaac Granger Jefferson (1775-c.1850) was a tinsmith and blacksmith.
 His brief memoir, written down by an interviewer in 1847, provides important, fascinating information about Monticello and its people.
 Isaac was the third son of two very important members of the Monticello slave labor force.

 Sally Hemings, whose given name was probably Sarah, was the daughter of Elizabeth (Betty) Hemings.
 According to her son, Madison Hemings, her father was Thomas Jefferson's father-in-law John Wayles.
 There are no known portraits of her.

 The claim that Thomas Jefferson fathered children with Sally Hemings, a slave at Monticello, entered the public arena during Jefferson's first term as president, and it has remained a subject of discussion and disagreement for two centuries.

-These guided outdoor tours focusing on the experiences of the enslaved people who lived and labored on the Monticello plantation are offered twice daily on weekends in February and six times a day, March 15 - October 31.
+These guided outdoor tours focusing on the experiences of the enslaved people who lived and labored on the Monticello plantation are offered twice daily on weekends in March and six times a day on March 15 and April 1 - October 31.
 Included in price of admission.

 Making ReservationsReservations for this tour are not required.
 Tours begin on the east end (paved area) of Mulberry Row, near the Mountaintop Museum Shop.